chipsalliance/caliptra-web/README.md

 ```

 This command also starts the development server and print the URL that you can connect to from your browser to visit the site.

+## Modifying the website

+### Adding Announcements
+Add an entry to [announcements.json](./src/data/caliptra-announcements.json).

+### Adding Blog Posts
+Commit a new markdown file to the directory [src/data/blog](./src/data/blog).
+Example: [hello-world](./src/data/blog/hello-world.md).
+Blog posts are published and sorted according to the commit date of the markdown source file.